Blake-Madden/tinyexpr-plusplus/README.md

 # TinyExpr++

-TinyExpr++ is the C++ version of the [TinyExpr](https://github.com/codeplea/tinyexpr) library, which is a small recursive descent parser and evaluation engine for math expressions.
+TinyExpr++ is the C++ version of the [TinyExpr](https://github.com/codeplea/tinyexpr) library, which is a small recursive-descent parser and evaluation engine for math expressions.

 In addition to math operators and precedence, TinyExpr++ also supports the standard C math functions and runtime binding of variables and user-defined functions.